 The 6 area delves into the prominence of Tito Bustillo as World Heritage, in its outstanding role in the rock art of the Cantabrian Sea and in its conservation problems.
 Through a large interactive table we can learn more reasons to admire this treasure that is the visible head of the Asturian Paleolithic.
 In this space is left record, with large replicas, unique pieces of other caves of the Principality.

 This 2017 new elements have been incorporated.
-Among them a virtual mirror that, using video game technology, turns any visitor into a man, woman or child of Prehistory.
-A fun image that will please young and old, who can also paint with their hands on a large touch panel that simulates a wall of the cave.
-It has also been equipped with an interactive table so that everyone can recognize the tools coming from the Paleolithic.
+Among them a virtual mirror that, using video game technology, turns any visitor into a man, woman or child from Prehistory.
+A fun image that will appeal to young and old, who can also paint with their hands on a large touch panel that simulates a cave wall.
+It has also been equipped with an interactive table so that everyone can recognize the tools from the Paleolithic.

 The Rock Art Center of Tito Bustillo is also a dynamic environment and through temporary exhibitions and workshops of different kinds, he wants to give a different approach to the interpretation of this heritage with didactic and recreational activities.
 It offers a basic offer according to season, both for individual public and personalized activities for groups and organized groups of more than 20 people with telephone reservation.
 Each workshop lasts approximately 45 minutes.